railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 	This is all based on the deadline data and displays only tasks that have a deadline.
 	You can then delete, create or modify tasks using simple drag and drop.

-	..
-TODO - is this true any more?
+	.. todo:: - is this true any more?

 	This view isn't available in Open ERP's GTK client.